 Depending on the lender, a pre-settlement loan interest rate can vary from 24% to 100% annually.
 These days, however, some lenders disregard consumer financial protection altogether.

 That said, the interest rate for a pre-settlement loan should not exceed 42% annually.

-Since the lender covers the terms and conditions of the agreement due to lack of industry regulation, some charge much higher interest rates, and fees, hence, you may run the risk of losing a big chunk of your settlement or award.
+Since the lender covers the terms and conditions of the agreement due to a lack of industry regulation, some charge much higher interest rates and fees; hence, you may run the risk of losing a big chunk of your settlement or award.

 Before you get pre-settlement funding, ask what the annual rate is and if there is a cap—some companies like Baker Street Funding will implement a capped rate so the interest on the loan can’t exceed after a specific time.